 A further response was made to the patient apologising for the lack of clarity in the advice given and the situation was resolved with the patient accepting a refund of the cost of the original restoration.
 The patient returned to see the dentist six months later and a definitive restoration was placed.

-- This case emphasises the need to ensure clear communication with the patient, and to document the information shared in the patient’s records, along with the treatment plan and rationale.
+This case emphasises the need to ensure clear communication with the patient, and to document the information shared with the patient in the patient’s records, along with the treatment plan and rationale.
 With a minimal intervention approach the records should document that the patient is made aware of the need for regular review, likely repeat bitewings, and the focus on preventing decay with fluoride, dietary advice and good oral hygiene.
 Patients should also be made aware that GIC fillings may need replacement and may not be recognised as a permanent restoration.

-- If the case had progressed to a clinical negligence claim and caries had been identified on the x-ray, and if the patient’s records had not demonstrated that a clear discussion had taken place with the treatment approach and the patient’s consent to this, then there may have been some vulnerability to an allegation of failure to diagnose and manage caries appropriately.
+If the case had progressed to a clinical negligence claim and caries had been identified on the x-ray, and if the patient’s records had not demonstrated that a clear discussion had taken place with the treatment approach and the patient’s consent to this, then there may have been some vulnerability to the allegation of failure to diagnose and manage caries appropriately.